Diamondbacks vs. Pirates: Betting Trends, Records ATS, Home/Road Splits

 Diamondbacks Recent Betting Performance

-- In three games over the last 10 matchups when favored by bookmakers, the Diamondbacks have a record of 1-2.
+- The Diamondbacks have played as the favorite in four of their past 10 games and have gone 2-2 in those contests.

-- The Diamondbacks and their opponents have combined to hit the over two times in their last 10 games with a total.
+- When it comes to hitting the over, the Diamondbacks and their opponents are 3-7-0 in their last 10 games with a total.

 Diamondbacks Betting Records & Stats

-- The Diamondbacks have won 66.7% of the games this season when they were the moneyline favorite (26-13).
+- The Diamondbacks have gone 27-13 in games they were favored on the moneyline (winning 67.5% of those games).

-- Arizona has played in five games as moneyline favorites with odds of -200 or shorter and won each time.
+- Arizona has played in five games as moneyline favorites with odds of -225 or shorter and won each of them.

-- The Diamondbacks have a 66.7% chance to win this game based on the moneyline's implied probability.
+- The Diamondbacks have an implied moneyline win probability of 69.2% in this matchup.

-- Arizona has played in 88 games with over/under set, and have combined with opponents to go over the total 40 times (40-44-4).
+- Arizona has had an over/under set by oddsmakers 89 times, and have combined with opponents to go over the total in 41 of those games (41-44-4).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!